 - Bring bear spray if you’re hiking in an area that has bears.

-How Much Water Do I Need?
+How Much Water Should I Bring?

 For example, for a 3-hour hike, you should bring 1.5 litres of water.
-However, I’d recommend bringing at least 2 litres, and even 2.5 litres if it’s hot out to be on the safe side.
+However, I’d recommend bringing at least 2 litres, and even 2.5 litres if it’s hot out, to be on the safe side.

 EARLY BIRD PRICE